huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ## huggingface-cli whoami

 If you want to know if you are logged in, you can use `huggingface-cli whoami`.
-This command doesn't have any option and will simply print your username and the organizations you are part of on the Hub:
+This command doesn't have any options and simply prints your username and the organizations you are a part of on the Hub:

 ```bash
 huggingface-cli whoami